mecesina/mecesina/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## About Me 😄
+## About Me

 Hi, I'm Ksenia, a passionate backend developer with a knack for creating efficient, secure, testable and scalable solutions.
 My journey in tech spans development in .NET, Java, REST APIs, SQL and other.
-I'm always excited to learn new technologies and collaborate on exciting projects.
+I'm always excited to learn new technologies and collaborate on exciting projects.Hi, I'm Ksenia — a passionate backend developer with a knack for building efficient, secure, testable, and scalable solutions.
+My journey in tech spans development with .NET, Java, RESTful APIs, SQL, and more.
+I'm always eager to explore new technologies and collaborate on meaningful, impactful projects.

 - 🌱 I’m currently exploring **Cloud Technologies** and **Design Patterns**.